You’ve definitely heard of the gender pay gap by now, but did you realise there’s an aching gender chasm in female medical health research, too?

-Perhaps unsurprisingly given the ongoing history of women’s issues being swept under the carpet by male leaders and experts, despite us making up at least half of the world’s population, periods and menstruation induce pain and complications suffered by millions.
+Perhaps unsurprisingly given the ongoing history of women’s issues being swept under the carpet by male leaders and experts.
+Periods, menstruation induced pain and complications causes suffering for millions.
 And yet still many scientists don’t believe it worthy of properly funded research.

 This is where Anna Villarreal comes in.
-The CEO of Boston company LifeStory Health is on a mission to close the gap in medical research and needs your menstrual blood to do it.
+The CEO of Boston company LifeStory Health is on a mission to close the gap in medical research by using menstrual blood.

 She’s aiming to develop the world’s first non-invasive menstrual blood diagnostic test in order to gather information to treat female-only diseases.